tfhuneck/mitxpro-dynamic-map-marker/README.md

 This exercise uses an API from Mapbox.com to display a map with the coordinates of MIT in Boston.
 The button up top will show a bus line and its stops by adding and continously updating a marker.

+I am looking to expand on this project by creating a dynamic map that updates to show places I have visited in the past as well as places I would like to visit in the future.
+Similar to how the marker updates, I am lookin to update the centering of the map to the locations I visited and would like to visit.

 MIT License